Zoom Parties, Missed Proms, Uncertain Futures. High School Seniors Share What It’s Like to Come of Age During a Pandemic

 A lot has changed.
 Because I don’t know whether or not I’ll get to go to school—medicine is something I feel like I really need to be taught in person—I’ve been considering maybe taking a gap year.
 A lot of my friends have taken this into consideration as well.
 I would spend half of the time traveling and doing volunteer work and the other half probably gaining work experience and, like, doing internships and stuff.
 Not only that, but because of corona, I’ve learned a lot about the medical field and the different departments that need help.
 It’s kind of changed my thoughts about medicine—I’m maybe considering going into the intensive-care unit. —As told to Amy Gunia

-Stevens lives in South Africa, and is applying to universities for next year.
+Stevens lives in Cape Town, South Africa, and is applying to universities for next year.

 In these past weeks in lockdown I have completely cycled through the five stages of grief.
 Denial: I’m living my life exactly as I always do except everything must be done from inside the house.
 Plus no wasting time in traffic.
 Anger: way too many projects.
 Online school is really awful.
 We are definitely still learning and getting all our work done, but there is something physically and emotionally draining about sitting in front of the screen for 6 hours a day.
 And then when school is over you still have to do homework.
 You can never escape school because the borders between school and home have become blurred.
 Bargaining: I missed this stage, but most of the country went through it as we tried to get rights to go outside (we can now exercise outside from 6-9 a.m. yay).
 Depression: last week I was miserable.
 Definitely a case of the lockdown blues.
 Acceptance: This week I am feeling much better.
 I probably just had to go through the stage of crying for three days to feel a bit better.